 As for the individual therapy portion of treatment, the goals remain the same as with any other treatment option.
 Here the patient gets an opportunity for self-discovery.
 They are usually looking for the core reasons for their addiction.
 Arriving at the core is a big part of the overall treatment process.
 In fact, this is the kind of work that will continue in an aftercare program.

 The disease of addiction never goes away.
-It lies dormant until the opportunity arises to strike its host.
-To prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
-They also form support partnerships and mechanisms that will help them with relapse prevention well into the future.
+In fact, it lies dormant until the opportunity arises to strike its host.
+Accordingly, to prevent relapse, the patient gains knowledge from therapy and coping skills from their groups.
+Moreover, they form support partnerships and mechanisms that will help them with relapse prevention well into the future.

 About Ocean Recovery

 Our proximity to one of the best beach areas in California provides an excellent setting for recovery.
 By creating a peaceful atmosphere, we hope our clients will relax, put their guards down and wholeheartedly submit to treatment.

 Ocean Recovery has accreditation from CARF.
 We provide separate treatment facilities for men and women, which helps eliminate distractions.
-Our treatment methodology supports each unique patient and his or her unique set of circumstances.
+Furthermore, our treatment methodology supports each unique patient and his or her unique set of circumstances.
 We build on this method by using many different treatment modalities.
 The list includes:

 - Art and music therapy